top of page

 Our girls liked how White Nancy was sat upon a giant compass showing which direction was which and after a few photos we set off again to carry on along the circular trail.
 Walking past White Nancy and heading south you walk along the ridge.

 There are a couple of places where you can take a left turning to make the circular route shorter.
-If you want to find the Trig point walk further along Kerridge ridge till you come to this gate on your left with a kissing gate, head up the grassy slope to the top of the hill to find the stone Trig point.
+But If you want to find the Trig point walk further along Kerridge Ridge for at least 1 km till you come to a gap in the stone wall and a kissing gate on your left.
+Head up the grassy slope to the top of the hill and walk straight till you find the stone Trig point.

 White Nancy Walk along Kerridge Ridge